lucaswang977/webdev-learn-nodejs/reactjs/react.dev/ReactLearn.md

   - Effects are reactive blocks of code.
 They re-synchronize when the values you read inside of them change.

 - Separating Events from Effects

+  - Event handlers and Effects respond to changes differently:
+    - Logic inside event handlers is not reactive.
+It will not run again unless the user performs the same interaction (e.g. a click) again.
+Event handlers can read reactive values without "reacting" to their changes.
+    - Logic inside Effects is reactive.
+If your Effect reads a reactive value, you have to specify it as a dependency.
+Then, if a re-render causes that value to change, React will re-run your Effect's logic with the new value.
+  - Choose between Event Handlers and Effects:
+    - Event handlers run in response to specific interactions.
+    - Effects run whenever synchronization is needed.
+  - You can think of Effect Events as being very similar to event handlers.
+The main difference is that event handlers run in response to a user interactions, whereas Effect Events are triggered by you from Effects.
+Effect Events let you “break the chain” between the reactivity of Effects and code that should not be reactive.
+  - eslint-disable-next-line react-hooks/exhaustive-deps
+  - If you never suppress the linter, you will never see problems with stale values.
+  - Effect Events are very limited in how you can use them:
+    - Only call them from inside Effects.
+    - Never pass them to other components or Hooks.
+  - Effect Events are non-reactive “pieces” of your Effect code.
+They should be next to the Effect using them.

+- Removing Effect Dependencies

+  - Should this code move to an event handler?
+  - Is your Effect doing several unrelated things?
+  - Are you reading some state to calculate the next state? (use updater function instead)
+    - Do you want to read a value without "reacting" to its changes? (useEffectEvent)
+    - Wrapping an event handler from the props (useEffectEvent)
+    - Separating reactive and non-reactive code (useEffectEvent)
+  - Does some reactive value change unintentionally?
+    - Object and function dependencies can make your Effect re-synchronize more often than you need.
+    - Move static objects and functions outside your component
+    - Move dynamic objects and functions inside your Effect
+    - Read primitive values from objects
+    - Calculate primitive values from functions

+- Reusing Logic with Custom Hooks
+  - You must follow these naming conventions:
+    - React component names must start with a capital letter, like StatusBar and SaveButton.
+    - Hook names must start with "use" followed by a capital letter, like useState or useOnlineStatus.
+  - Should all functions called during rendering start with the use prefix?
+No. Functions that don't call Hooks don't need to be Hooks.
+  - Custom Hooks let you share stateful logic but not state itself.
+Each call to a Hook is completely independent from every other call to the same Hook.
+But when you need to share the state itself between multiple components, lift it up and pass it down instead.
+  - If you're writing an Effect, it means that you need to "step outside React" to synchronize with some external system or to do something that React doesn't have a built-in API for.
+Wrapping it into a custom Hook lets you precisely communicate your intent and how the data flows through it.
+With time, most of your app's Effects will be in custom Hooks.
+  - A good custom Hook makes the calling code more declarative by constraining what it does.
+  - Why wrapping Effects in custom Hooks is often beneficial:
+    - You make the data flow to and from your Effects very explicit.
+    - You let your components focus on the intent rather than on the exact implementation of your Effects.
+    - When React adds new features, you can remove those Effects without changing any of your components.